Introduction

 Log into the platform as an administrator and press the gear icon to access the administration page.
 Then, click on Advanced Settings and select the E-Learning tab.

-In the xAPI (Tin Can) external content section, add your Udemy platform to the the list by entering the appropriate URL in the text box and pressing the ADD button.
+In the xAPI (Tin Can) external content section, add your Udemy platform to the the list by entering the appropriate URL in the text box and pressing Add.

 Example: